publiccodenet/publiccode.net/product-requirements-document.md

 As an employee of a public organization interested in membership / I want to apply on behalf of my organization /
-So that we can be members
+So that we can be a member

 As an employee of a public organization curious about membership / I want to explain the benefits of public code and membership to my colleagues / So that I can persuade them that our organization should join